Understanding skills in WRITER Agent

 Basic skill invocation

-To use a skill, simply type / and select the skill from the dropdown.
-Select Manage skills to browse available skills you can install to use with WRITER Agent.
-You can also select the skill creator from this menu to create a custom skill.
+To explicitly use a skill, type / and select the skill from the dropdown.
+WRITER Agent also automatically invokes installed skills when it determines they would benefit your task—no manual invocation needed.
+You can also select the skill creator from the "/" menu to create a custom skill.
 Learn more about creating custom skills here.

 What happens when you invoke a skill:

-2. WRITER Agent acquires the skill's documentation from /skills/<slug>/SKILL.md
+WRITER Agent acquires the skill's documentation from /skills//SKILL.md

 Using skills with uploaded files